-Virgin Trains East Coast have now confirmed that new IEP Class 800 bi-mode trains are scheduled to be operating a direct Harrogate to London Kings Cross service via Leeds from May 2019, initially seven times a day each way on weekdays and six times a day each way at weekends, which will be every two hours.
+Virgin Trains East Coast have confirmed that new IEP Class 800 bi-mode trains are scheduled to be operating direct Harrogate to London Kings Cross services via Leeds from May 2019, initially seven times a day each way on weekdays and six times a day each way at weekends, that is every two hours.
 The end-to-end journey time will be about 2 hours 50 minutes.
 The weekday timetable is: